 Most of my awards were won at college and after leaving, nowadays I tend to focus on my clients and the work I love rather than entering competitions.
-I have so many of my own projects and collaborations to work on - more recently I'm writing my first book about the design process and I'm now even working on an exciting comic book collaboration with my illustrator friend.
+I have so many of my own projects and collaborations to work on - more recently I'm writing my first book about the design process.

 - Goldsmiths Craft and Design Awards - 2011 -Commended ‘Innovative use of coloured gemstones’